Advertisement

 While France has scrapped several measures intended to help households cope with high fuel costs, the government was set to maintain a one-off means-tested payment of €100 is available for motorists on a low income who need their car for work.

-Public transport
+Public transport and trains

 For those getting around by public transportation, prices are also poised to rise.

-For those in the Paris region, for example, the monthly cost of a Navigo pass will increase to €86.30 from January 1st.
+For those in the Paris region, the monthly cost of a Navigo pass will increase to €86.30 from January 1st.
 However, anyone who has paid their annual bill upfront will not see any increase until their subscription runs out.

 Also in Paris - the cost of Metro/bus/tram tickets will double while the Olympics and Paralympics are on (July 28th to September 8th) - although this will not affect residents who have a monthly pass or subscription, or anyone who buys their tickets in advance.